OfficeDev/office-js-docs-pr.pt-br/docs/quickstarts/sso-quickstart.md

 ## <a name="try-it-out"></a>Experimente

+Se você tiver criado um suplemento do Excel, do Word ou do PowerPoint, conclua as etapas na seção a seguir para testá-lo.
+Se você criou um suplemento do Outlook, conclua as etapas na seção [Outlook](#outlook).

+### <a name="excel-word-and-powerpoint"></a>Excel, Word e PowerPoint

+Execute as etapas a seguir para experimentar um suplemento do Excel, do Word ou do PowerPoint.

 1. Quando o processo de configuração do SSO for concluído, execute o seguinte comando para criar o projeto: inicie o servidor Web local e sideload o suplemento no aplicativo cliente do Office selecionado anteriormente.

     > [!NOTE]